jhspetersson/fselect/README.md

 * SQL-like (not real SQL, but highly relaxed!) grammar easily understandable by humans
 * complex queries
-* aggregate, date, and other functions
+* aggregate, statistics, date, and other functions
 * search within archives
 * `.gitignore`, `.hgignore`, and `.dockerignore` support (experimental)
 * search by width and height of images, EXIF metadata